trychlos/accounts-iziam/README.md

 ## What is it ?

-A login service for izIAM accounts which implements OpenID Connect login flow.
+A login service for izIAM(©) Identity and Access Manager accounts which implements [OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) login flow.

 This package is based on: